MachineLearningMike/Mozaic_public/About ATGP ROI and APY.md

 (1 + 0.0002) ** 35,040 - 1 = 1103.66
 Here, 2X ROI does not give 2X APY.
 APY is has severe non-linearity. **It distorts reality over million times when ROI is large.**

-- If users choose investment based on APY, then 2X ROI may get 1 million billion X in favor, rather than 2X.
-They will get unexpected results, in favor or not. **This is the place where our AI comes into play** to give results consistent with intuition.
+- If users decide investment based on APY, then 2X ROI may get 1 million billion X liked, rather than 2X.
+They will get unexpected results. **This is the place where our AI comes into play** to give results consistent with intuition.
 The true intuition is ROI.
 <br/>

 **We will follow ROI, while nun-customer users follow APY, when decide our investment distribution.**